SaraAlert/SaraAlert/README.md

 The content for these files can be based off of the `.env-prod-assessment-example` and `.env-prod-enrollment-example` files.

 The `SECRET_KEY_BASE` and `MYSQL_PASSWORD` variables should be changed at the very least.
 These variables should also not be the same between both assessment and enrollment instances of the files.
 It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.

+The `REDIS_URL` environment variable is utilized within `docker-compose.yml` to specify which Redis instance (bridge or enrollment) the container should connect to.

 **Twilio/Authy Environment Variables**
 The following environment variables need to be set on the enrollment instances, which are the instances that will be dispatching the SMS/Voice assessments via Twilio and performing Two-Factor Authentication using Authy.
 These environment variables can be set in a `config/local_env.yml` file, or via a method provided by the deployment environment.